velda-io/velda-io.github.io/index.md

       text: Open playground
       link: https://novahub.dev
     - theme: alt
-      text: Read the doc
+      text: Read the docs
       link: https://doc.velda.io

 features:
   - title: Instantly from dev to prod
-    details: Instantly scale your workload from your dev-workstation to the compute cluster.
-All you need is to prefix your commandline with vrun, we will work on the rest.
+    details: Instantly scale your workload from your development workstation to the compute cluster.
+All you need to do is prefix your command line with vrun—we'll handle the rest.
-  - title: Save compute cost by up to 90%
+  - title: Save compute costs by up to 90%
-    details: Never need to provision powerful workstations or GPUs for every developers.
-Velda help you allocate the right compute resources for every workload.
+    details: No need to provision powerful workstations or GPUs for every developer.
+Velda helps you allocate the right compute resources for every workload.
   - title: Works with most frameworks & cloud providers
-    details: AWS, Google Cloud, on-prem, or Velda hosted(coming soon), the choice is yours.
-Plus, there's almost no restriction on what library / tool you use.
+    details: AWS, Google Cloud, on-prem, or Velda-hosted (coming soon)—the choice is yours.
+Plus, there are almost no restrictions on what library or tool you use.
 ---

 ## Watch Velda in Action

 [![Watch the demo](https://img.youtube.com/vi/fr58LREZ6vQ/0.jpg)](https://youtu.be/fr58LREZ6vQ)

 [Book a demo](https://calendar.app.google/xJC6qMwzQ6UdAFVs5) now!
-We offer free cloud service set-up for early customers, with limited spots.
+We offer free cloud service setup for early customers, with limited spots.